azzalachraf/premium-subscription-landing-page/README.md

 # Premium Subscription Landing Page

-A modern animated landing page designed for a digital subscription assistance service.
+A modern animated landing page built to showcase a digital subscription assistance service.
-The website provides a clean interface where users can explore digital services and contact support easily.
+The project focuses on premium UI design, smooth animations, and a responsive layout that works across all devices.

 ## Live Demo